Source File

 }

-// refine connects the supplied packages into a graph and then adds type and
+// refine connects the supplied packages into a graph and then adds type

 // and syntax information as requested by the LoadMode.

-func ( *loader) ( *driverResponse) ([]*Package, error) {
+func ( *loader) ( *DriverResponse) ([]*Package, error) {

 := .Roots